TiktoClock

 TiktoClock is a Philippine television variety show broadcast by GMA Network.
-Hosted by Kim Atienza, Pokwang, and Rabiya Mateo, it premiered on July 25, 2022 on the network's afternoon line up.
+Directed by Louie Ignacio, it was originally hosted by Kim Atienza, Pokwang and Rabiya Mateo.
+It premiered on July 25, 2022 on the network's daytime line up.
+Atienza, Pokwang, Jayson Gainza, Faith da Silva and Herlene Budol currently serve as the hosts.

 The show is streaming online on Facebook and YouTube.

+Premise

+The show's goal is to attract audiences with finite games, performances and interactive activities.
+The studio audience and television viewers are invited to join the show, and later win prizes.